Join live or receive a link to the recording and earn a CE certificate

 Sponsored by Gryphon House

 Loose parts are open-ended, natural, and manufactured materials that can be manipulated with limitless possibilities.
-In this edWebinar, you will discover that a loose parts mindset:
+In this edWebinar, you can discover that a loose parts mindset:

 - Supports invention